ucsb-cs184-f23/pj-android-02/team/LEARNING.md

 ### Wesley
 I have some experience in web development, most of which comes from CS148 and CS156.
 I do not have any experience with mobile development.
 I am hoping to learn how to develop mobile apps in Kotlin.

-# Android / Kotlin Benefits and Challenges
+# Android / Kotlin Benefits and Challenges (discussed in lect05 - 10/16/23)

 ### Benefits
 1. Android Studio as an IDE (Streamlined UI design, Device emulator, etc...)